KSAJ-FM: Oldies

+Ownership changes

 In late 1991, KSAJ-FM and KABI were sold by broadcaster Norton Warner of Lincoln, Nebraska, to J.K.
 Vanier and Jerry Hinrikus of Salina, who later sold them to MCC Radio (Morris Communications) in January 2004.
-Then, on September 1, 2015, Alpha Media, LLC acquired the stations.
+Then, on September 1, 2015, Alpha Media acquired the stations.

-In October 2016, Alpha sold their Salina cluster (which KSAJ-FM was a part of) to Manhattan-based Rocking M Media.
+In October 2016, Alpha sold the company's Salina cluster (which KSAJ-FM was a part of) to Manhattan-based Rocking M Media.
 However, KSAJ-FM was retained by Alpha, who announced plans to move the station into the Topeka market (with the process beginning in the late 1990s) and join it with WIBW and WIBW-FM, and KTPK.
 In February 2017, after the closing of the Salina cluster's sale to Rocking M, Alpha moved the KSAJ-FM studios from Abilene to Topeka.
-Initially, the station planned to relocate their transmitter to the tower of WIBW-FM/TV, located west of Topeka in rural Wabaunsee County, and reduce their power output 69,000 watts.
+Initially, the station planned to relocate their transmitter to the tower of WIBW-FM and WIBW-TV, located west of Topeka in rural Wabaunsee County, and reduce their power output to 69,000 watts.
 However, due to co-channel interference concerns with KQKQ-FM in the Omaha-Council Bluffs market, KSAJ-FM changed transmitter sites, first to the site of WIBW (and reduced power to 25,000 watts), and then to the KTWU-TV/KWIC/KTOP-FM tower in northwest Topeka, and reduced power even further to 17,500 watts.

+Jack FM

-At 6 p.m. on November 10, 2017, KSAJ-FM shut down its Dickinson County transmitter, signed on their new Topeka transmitter (with a new city of license of Burlingame), and began stunting with Christmas music as "Christmas 98.5."
-At midnight on December 26, KSAJ-FM debuted its new adult hits format as "98.5 Jack FM."
+At 6 p.m. on November 10, 2017, KSAJ-FM shut down its Dickinson County transmitter, signed on their new Topeka transmitter, and began stunting with Christmas music as "Christmas 98.5".
+With the move, KSAJ-FM changed its city of license to Burlingame.

+At midnight on December 26, KSAJ-FM debuted its new adult hits format as "98.5 Jack FM".
+KSAJ airs programming from the Jack FM national feed, which uses no DJs.

+In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
+The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.